rudra-intel/edge-ai-libraries/tools/genai-applications-sizing/opeclaw-benchmark.md

 ### Pros

-- **Complete KPI coverage.** Every KPI in §2 is derivable directly from span durations and tags — nothing is dropped for privacy the way the stability recorder drops it.
+- **Complete KPI coverage.** Every KPI in §2 is derivable directly from span durations and tags.
 - **True causal hierarchy.** Spans carry `CHILD_OF` references, so model-call and tool spans can be regrouped under their parent run **structurally**, without relying on sequential ordering.
-This is more robust for **concurrent / multi-agent** workloads than the stability snapshot's seq-ordering assumption.
+This is robust for **concurrent / multi-agent** workloads.
 - **Rich tags** for provider, model, token usage, tool name, and (with latest-semconv opt-in) `gen_ai.operation.name` — good for slicing dashboards.
 - **Persisted & queryable.** Traces live in Jaeger/Tempo; you can query by time